 Dr David Newheiser works in the areas of classic Christian thought and contemporary continental philosophy.
-He joined the Institute for Religion and Critical Inquiry as a Postdoctoral Research Fellow in 2015.
+He joined the Institute for Religion and Critical Inquiry in 2015.
 Before coming to the ACU he was a Postdoctoral Fellow at the University of Texas, Austin.

-His first book, The Darkness of Hope, responds to contemporary critiques of religion by developing a constructive account of hope.
-He has published articles on the gift of love, transformation and triumphalism, the responsibilities of reading and the debate over same-sex unions.
-He is co-editor of a volume on the relation between faith and desire.
+His first book, Keeping Faith in the Dark, responds to contemporary critiques of religion by developing a constructive account of hope.
+He has published articles on secularism, sexuality, neoliberalism, love, and irreligious art.

 ed.
 ‘The Secularization of Hope’, Special issue of Political Theology 17 no. 2 (2016).